 Need good home cooking at a low price?
 Looking for a fast bowl of soup and slice of pie?
 For full meals or just dessert, Mary's has been a real tradition for many in Appleton.
 Not very fancy and not very exotic, but good food and service at a low price makes Mary's a useful addition to anybody's dining list.
 (A nice place to take someone who doesn't like ethnic food.)
 Two locations: 2312 North Richmond or 2106 South Oneida in Appleton.

 La Michoacana is relatively new Mexican place.
-They began in Menasha around late 2010 and have now moved to downtown Appleton in a nice spot at 211 College Avenue.
-They have some of the most authentic Mexican food in the area, according to one Mexican friend of mine.
+They began in Menasha around late 2010 and have now moved to downtown Appleton at 207 N Richmond St. They have some of the most authentic Mexican food in the area, according to one Mexican friend of mine.
 Also some of the most affordable.
 You can have a great meal of large tacos for just a few bucks.

 From the state of Michoacan in southern Mexico, corn tortillas are the norm here with terrific flavoring.
 You'll find some items you've probably never seen before, such as the torta ahogada, a wet sandwich covered in chili sauce.
 I loved it!
 But the less challenging tacos, tamales, burritos, enchiladas, sopes, tortas, and other dishes are also great and surprisingly inexpensive.
 Oh, and they serve horchata, a Mexican drink made from rice, sugar, and a touch of cinnamon.